isudnop/tweetmaps/README.md

 Currently twitterOAuth can't use twitter stream/api so I use search/api instead but will perform laggy performance

-before using this code please obtain
+before using this code please obtain .
-- google map api key
+- google map api key.
-- twiiter api key
+- twiiter api key.

-then add it to include/config.inc.php then you good to go
+add it to include/config.inc.php then you good to go.